Choose the Right Business Process Suite with These 5 Tips

 “What took us one hour previously now takes 5-10 minutes.
 People aren’t blaming others anymore as managers can now see how a task is progressing, where it’s stuck, or who is delaying it.
 Everything is fast now.”

 Read the full story here.

 For teams that prefer hands-free process automation, going low or no-code is the best path.
-The BPM suite should be easy for anyone in their teams to design workflows the moment they sit down with it.
+The business process suite should be easy for anyone in their teams to design workflows the moment they sit down with it.

-Price points for leading BPM Suite vary greatly.
+Price points for leading business process suite vary greatly.
 For example, the price to acquire IBM BPMS is 20 times more than Red Hat’s JBoss BPM Suite, despite both products claiming to provide similar capabilities based on BPMN 2.0 standard.
 A no-code tool like KiSSFLOW is available at a fraction of those costs.

-Another thing that you need to take into account when you’re choosing a BPM Suite for your organisation is whether or not the solution that you’re looking at has the features that you’re looking for.
-All bpm suite solutions are not built the same.
+Another thing that you need to take into account when you’re choosing a Business Process Management Suite for your organisation is whether or not the solution that you’re looking at has the features that you’re looking for.
+All business process suite solutions are not built the same.
 This means that you will need to have a detailed list of your requirements to analyse and figure out which system is the best fit for you.
 Fortunately, a lot of solutions, like KiSSFLOW, offer free demos and trials so that you can get a firsthand look at the features to see if they’re what your organisation needs.

 Start with the features you need and find the best product you can for the price.